f0nzie/r4ds-over-docker/README.md

 <img src="assets/README/image-20201011114547457.png" alt="image-20201011114547457" style="zoom:80%;" />

-This is how it looks at the end of the Docker build process.
+*Figure:* This is how it looks at the end of the Docker build process.
 The last Docker operation is copying the script `copy_gitbook.sh`.